AutosseyAI/prxmpt/README.md

   <summary><i>Result (<code>hideLine2=false</code>)</i></summary>

   ```
-  This is the first line.
+  # This is the first line.
   Here's a second line.

-  This is a long line, so we'll wrap the text tag.
-We can even start another line here, and a space will be added.
+  This is a long line, so we'llbreak the text tag We can even start another line here, and a space will be added.
   ```
 </details>